stronnag/mwptools/docs/manual/docs/mwp-telemetry-tracker.md

 One use case is:

 * The "primary" user is connected using either RX Telemetry or a legacy telemetry radio (3DR, HC-12, LoRA) and uses {{mwp}} as a ground station, displaying the vehicle icon, track, information widgets in the "dock" and maybe audio prompts.
 * One or more "secondary" users also wish to have their vehicle's tracking symbol displayed on the {{mwp}} map.
 These secondary users connect to {{mwp}} from their RX using Bluetooth, USB (or perhaps WiFi).
-This is somewhat analogous to INAV-Radar.
+This is somewhat analogous to tracking by INAV-Radar.
 * For RX Telemetry, it is necessary to set a RX UART to "Telemetry Mirror"; this is supported by both EdgeTX and OpenTX.

 This capability builds on extant {{mwp}} features.